Randomblock1/ifconfig/README.md

 ## Notable differences

-A few headers are changed, for example we can't find out the port the server used to respond.
+A few headers are missing, for example we can't find out the port the server used to respond.
 Also, this supports IPv6.